 Braces Tips

-5. Avoid hard foods – when you chew harder foods, it can knock the braces off.
-E.g. ice cubes, nuts, crab shells, popcorn, pizza/toast crust etc.
+4. Avoid hard foods – when you chew harder foods, it can knock the braces off.
+E.g. ice cubes, nuts, crab shells, popcorn, pizza/toast crust, fried chicken skin etc.

 Brushing Tips